 New Mass Transit for Newark’s South Ward

-The PATH Newark Extension is being planned not just as an airport extension, but an economic anchor for Newark’s South Ward, and a transit catchment that would relieve strain on other trans-hudson crossings.
+The PATH Newark Extension is being planned with two important co-benefits: an economic anchor for Newark’s South Ward, and a transit catchment that would relieve strain on other trans-Hudson crossings.
 The PATH extension would bring a new subway station within two blocks of Newark’s Dayton Neighborhood, offering a direct transit connection to downtown Newark, Jersey City, and Manhattan.

 PATH, infrastructure firm HNTB, and the Regional Plan Association studied how new PATH service, combined with the revitalization plan for Newark’s Dayton neighborhood (PDF) could lay the groundwork for new mixed-use development on the formerly industrial area adjacent to the proposed extension.
 According to the PATH extension scoping document (PDF), the new station would more strongly connect the existing neighborhood to transit, provide greater access to job opportunities throughout the region, and anchor new transit-oriented development.